skerbis/vanilla-megamenu/README.md

 # Responsive Mega Menu

-Create a Responsive Mega-menu with Dropdown with HTML5, SCSS, and Vanilla JavaScript.
+Create a Responsive Navbar Megamenu with HTML5, SCSS, and Vanilla JavaScript.